Orlando Drug Possession Lawyers

 It’s not just what you’re possessing, but where and when you’re possessing it, that can make a big difference in the possible penalties you face.

 Federal law states that it’s a prohibited act to possess with the intent to dispense, distribute, or manufacture a controlled or counterfeit substance.
-The federal agents normally investigate cases involving large amounts of drugs trafficked across state or national borders, the manufacture or growing of illegal substances.
+Federal agents normally investigate cases involving large amounts of drugs trafficked across state or national borders, and the manufacture or growing of illegal substances.
 They normally won’t get involved in simple possession cases.

 There are three elements to possession cases.
 They all must be proven beyond a reasonable doubt for a conviction.